hosseini72/PythonTypeGuide-Type-Hinting-for-Modern-Python-AI-Agents/level1/collections/set.md

 In these examples, the set `tags` is annotated to contain strings.
 Type hints like `set[str]` indicate that all elements in the set are expected to be strings.

-Sets in Python are unordered collections of unique elements.
-Using type hints helps specify what types of elements the set should contain, which aids both documentation and static type checking.
+In Python, a set is an unordered collection of unique elements, and all elements in a set must be hashable.
+This means that each item must have a consistent hash value, which Python uses internally to manage set membership efficiently.
+For an object to be hashable, it must be immutable, such as a string, number, or a tuple containing only hashable elements.
+Mutable types like lists, dictionaries, or other sets cannot be added to a set, as their contents can change and thus make their hash unreliable.
+Type hints like set[str] help clarify that the set should only contain strings, improving both code readability and static type checking.

 ## Important Notes